w3c/wpsig/spc-psd2.md

 * SPC moves the display of transaction information into a more trusted environment than code running in the browser (see [SPC-SA-1](#spc-sa-1) and [SPC-SA-2](#spc-sa-2)).
 * Because the Relying Party is the authoritative source of information about the user's payment instruments and authentication credentials, if it receives an SPC assertion from a compromised merchant, it can detect bad data and refuse to authorize the transaction.

+As part of the W3C Process, we will provide a publicly available test suite to demonstrate interoperable (and correct) implementation of the SPC specification.